Sharan-Ravindran/soc-home-lab/PROJECT_LOG.md

-**managed to setup a decoder for the log** after some minute tweaking i managed to filter it properly using regex
+**managed to setup a decoder for the log**

+after some minute tweaking i managed to filter it properly using regex

+Now i setup the local rules for wazuh to take place after the decoding was successful